Dipu-04-23/CursorPlus/SCRIPT_README.md

 - Creates backups before making changes
 - Changes are lost when Cursor updates
 - Client-side changes only - actual behavior still depends on Anthropic's API
+- If you encounter issues, try using a backup file with `--file path/to/backup.js`